VirgilSecurity/demo-nexmo-chat-server/README.md

 	```

 * Now, on the Virgil API keys page, find your new API key in the list and copy its API KEY ID.

-* Go back to your notepad/textEdit and copy your API private key:
 	```sh
 	?
 Enter your Virgil Security API Key ID [paste it here]
 	```